hanbollar/Odin/README.md

 #### BioCrowds Implementation

 Generally as explained in the introduction, BioCrowds is simulated using randomly placed `markers`; however, since we're threading this with texture passes, one way to streamline this is to use each pixel as a marker.

-Used red channel as `agent` indices into information arrays.
+Additionally, to optimize marker to agent checking, we associate each marker (pixel) with each `agent` for the first pixel pass through.
+Once this pixel distance check part is finished, the value it holds corresponds to the iteration color of the agent when it was first created.
+That is, the value corresponds to the `agent_index / total_number_of_agents` so that it's on a proper `[0, 1)` scaling for visual output and can be easily used to port back for indexing into the stored `positions` and `velocity` arrays for further calculations.

-MORE INFO TO BE ADDED HERE LATER
+Depending on if

 `Note: Since we're using pixels instead of randomly placed markers, there's more likely to occur stuck states where certain agents can't pass one another though both need to do so.
 One fix for this is to re-introduce this margin of error by creating a height-field and using the 3d-distance (though this still isnt optimal) or using tilted-cones to the left of the direction of velocity for the depth-buffer pass to re-introduce some preference of direction.`